garysweaver/factory_girl-cache/README.md

     FactoryGirlCache.build_stubbed(:post, cached_as: :great_post) # will return post from cache
     FactoryGirlCache.build_stubbed(:post, cached_as: :bad_post) # will build stubbed

+#### Completely Override Cache Key

+If the objects are equivalent, you can do this:

+    FactoryGirlCache.create(:bar, cache_key: :bird) # will create
+    FactoryGirlCache.create(:foo, cached_as: :bird) # will return bar from cache

 ### License

 Copyright (c) 2012 Gary S. Weaver, released under the [MIT license][lic].